Hand luggage restrictions at UK airports

 - you must show the bag at the airport security point

-Liquids in containers larger than 100ml generally can’t go through security even if the container is only part full.
+Liquids in containers larger than 100ml generally cannot go through security even if the container is only part full.
 There are some exemptions.

 Exemptions

 When travelling with a baby you’re allowed to take enough baby food, baby milk and sterilised water for the journey.
-In some cases this will be over 100ml.
+There is no legal limit to how much you can take however check with your airport before you travel.

 You can carry breast milk in hand luggage even if you’re not travelling with a baby.
-You can’t carry frozen breast milk in hand luggage.
+You cannot carry frozen breast milk in hand luggage.

 Individual containers of breast milk must hold no more than 2,000ml.
 Each container will need to be screened at the security point.
 Airport staff might need to open the containers to screen the liquids.